ktechhydle/mprun_scripts/README.md

 ![Screenshot 2024-10-17 113338](https://github.com/user-attachments/assets/c318c153-e73c-4df5-8aaa-d43232f19ad4)

+- If you want the script to run every time you launch MPRUN, check "Run script on startup".
+This will take what ever code is inside the editor and store it inside a file.

+# Contributing
-If you want to add your own script to this repository, fork it and create a pull request.
+Are you wanting to add your own script to this repository?
+Simply fork it and create a pull request.